Streptococcus thermophilus: Yogurt production

 As early as the 1900s, S. thermophilus was used to make yogurt.
 Its purpose is to turn lactose, the sugar in milk, into lactic acid.
 The increase in lactic acid turns milk into the gel-like structure characteristic of yogurt.

 Nomenclature

 "Streptococcus" derives from a Greek term meaning "twisted kernel" and refers to the way the bacterium is grouped in chains that resemble a string of beads.
-"Thermophilus" derives from the Greek thermē, meaning "heat".
+"Thermophilus" derives from the Greek thermē, meaning "heat", and philus, meaning to appreciate or to like.
 It refers to an organism's ability to thrive at high temperatures.

 Research

 Pathogenic potential

 The genus Streptococcus includes several pathogenic species, such as S. pneumoniae and S. pyogenes, but food industries consider S. thermophilus non-pathogenic.
 S. thermophilus is believed to have developed separately from pathogenic Streptococcus species for at least 3000 years.
 Research teams have sequenced the genome of two strains of S. thermophilus, CNRZ1066 and LMG13811, and stated that the bacteria are not dangerous.